sethi-ps/GitHub-Copilot-Workshop/lessons/5-Documentation-GitHub-Copilot/README.md

 - Add additional information or context to the generated output to provide more comprehensive documentation.

 # Challenge: Document your Todo application using GitHub Copilot

+One of the most important factors of software development is being able to inform users of your software how to use it.
+So that super-shiny todo app that you've been building throughout the day - It's time to document it!

+Good thing you have Copilot to help you!

+How you document is up to you!
+Here are some suggestions to get you started:

+- That `README.md` file is looking pretty thin ☹️ How do we start the application?
+Do I need anything installed on my machine to run it?
+It'd be great if that detail was in there...
+- How readable is your code?
+Could it benefit from some inline comments?

+Split up into pairs, grab a group together, come up with some ideas, and craft away!

+**Want to win some SWAG?!!!!**

+- First pair/team/group to demo their work gets a prize!
+- First team to provide documentation that another team can use to start that project gets a prize!